cs50/ide50-deb/ide50/files/home/ubuntu/workspace/README.md

 Start the web server with `apachectl start` in the Console below.
 You can later stop it with `apachectl stop`.

+You may find out Apache's status and the domain of your workspace by clicking the `CS50` button at the top-right of the workspace.
+Note that you can also figure out this same information in the Console window below by typing `service apache2 status` and `hostname50`, respectively.

 The `vhosts/example` directory in your workspace contains a sample layout for how you should structure your own sites.
 You may want to emulate this structure for Problem Set 7 and 8 in the `vhosts/pset7` and `vhosts/pset8` directories, respectively.

-Find the domain by typing `hostname50` and copy that URL into a new window or tab in your browser!
 You can access the contents of a directory in the `vhosts` folder by typing the directory name after your instance's domain.

 For example, the URL for the `vhosts/example` directory is: